izaktumz-zz/OreoJam-Project/README.md

 # NB
 -If lazy loading is enabled.Subsequent tables will be retrieved.

--All the Changes take effect after calling the dataRepo.CommitChanges()/dataRepo.CommitChangesAsync() method.

--For maximum performance,call the dataRepo.CommitChanges() after you are done with all the db interactions i.e Adding items and updating items.

 # Initialization
 -Create an instance of the class,pass it your Database in the parameters and you are ready to go.(Create,Add,Delete or Update any item in your database)